A Guide On Different Chess Rating Systems – FIDE, USCF, And ECF

 What Is A Chess Rating?

-A chess rating represents a numerical gauge of a player’s proficiency in the game.
+A chess rating is a numerical gauge of a player’s proficiency in the game.
 It derives from the player’s performance in rated games and is generated by means of a mathematical formula.

 Irrespective of whether it’s FIDE, USCF, or ECF, all chess rating systems operate on this principle.
 The primary variance among them lies in the formula used to compute rating points.